metaleap/vscode-appz/libs/cs/readme.md

 Obtains this `StatusBarItem`'s current property values for: `alignment`, `priority`, `text`, `tooltip`, `color`, `command`.

-`return` ── A thenable that resolves when this call has completed at the counterparty and its result (if any) obtained.
+`return` ── A thenable that resolves when this call has completed at the counterparty and its `StatusBarItemBag` result obtained.

 ##### Parameters